ModisWorks/modis/docs/doc/guides/ping-pong.md

 ---
-title: Custom Modules
+title: Ping Pong Module
-permalink: /custom-modules/
+permalink: /guides/ping-pong/
 ---

-# Custom Modules
+# Ping Pong Module

 In this guide you will learn, step by step, how to make a basic 'ping pong' module for Modis.

 This guide assumes you already have Modis set up and working, if not check out the [Installing Modis](./setup.md) guide.

 After completing this you will know how to:

 * Set up a message receiver
 * Send messages to Discord
 * Listen for commands